GlobalWebIndex/GWIQ-howto/README.md

 #### IAB TCF version 2.0 support

 Globalwebindex is registered vendor on the IAB Global Vendor list with an id 536.

-In order to validate users consensts against the framework the img tag should look as follow:
+In order to validate users consensts against the TCF version 2.0 framework the img tag should look as follow:

 ```
 <img src="https://gwiq.globalwebindex.net/gwiq/img/?cid=%cid%&key1=%value%&gdpr={GDPR}&gdpr_consent=${GDPR_CONSENT_536}" width="1" height="1" style="display:none"/>
 ```

-##### Still having trouble?
+## Still having trouble?
 If you have any questions or difficulty implementing the tag, please contact your GWI Account Manager.